Mr. Joseph Hogan, LDTC

 Email is the best method: firstname.lastname@example.org

 15 Lincoln Avenue

 Woodstown, NJ 08098

 What is an LDT/C?

 As a Learning Consultant, I use my previous experience as a teacher to observe and evaluate students from an educational perspective.
 A student that is evaluated by the CST often times has an Educational Assessment conducted by the Learning Consultant.
 The evaluation investigates the student’s educational history, supports in place and the effectiveness of these supports, interviews teachers, observes the student in the classroom setting, and conducts standardized assessments.
 In addition, I analyze the information gained to determine learning strengths and weaknesses that may impact a student’s ability to progress in school.
-How the student compares academically with same age peers and examining gaps in skill acquisition are important components in determining if a student requires an IEP.
-I also develop and provide a written report (Learning Evaluation Report) and make recommendations for effective interventions, strategies, and modifications to staff and to family to promote learning.
+I also develop and provide a written report (Learning Evaluation Report) and make recommendations for effective interventions, strategies, and modifications to the staff and to the family to promote learning.

 Useful guide to Special Education and Disabilities: https://www.understood.org/en

 Sensory Sunday at The Franklin Institute: https://www.fi.edu/special-events/sensory-friendly-sunday